blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

-* Run the app and browser to the Document URL, and you will see that you now only have a link to Document #1.
+* Run the app and browse to the Document URL, and you will see that you now only have a link to Document #1.
+You can still manually attempt to access document #2, but because you've kept the controller checks as well you won't get access.

 Applying what you've learned
 ============================

-Open the `Exercises - Start` folder.
+Open the `Workshop_Start` folder.

 This is a sample web site for inventory control.
 The site allows record label employees to update the details of albums.